eng3844f17/eng3844f17.github.io/_projects/p2-visuals.md

 - Overall design expresses your categorical relationships
 - Incorporates meaningful use of space and shapes to define and express your data story
-- Aesthetic defensibly appropriate for the topic
+- Aesthetic defensibly appropriate for the topic and considers basic issues of accessibility
 - Legend articulates relationships clearly
 - Incorporates contextual details that amplify your main narrative
-- Semantically rich SVG markup
+- Semantically-rich SVG markup